Associated conditions of cerebral palsy can vary extensively.

 The following sections will go over the main differences between the 3 categories.

 Primary Conditions of Cerebral Palsy

-Cerebral palsy is a motor disorder caused by damage to the brain before or during birth, or in early childhood.
+Cerebral palsy is a movement disorder caused by damage to the developing brain.
+Primary conditions are the direct outcomes of that brain damage.

 Examples of primary conditions include:

 - Abnormal muscle tone.
 Because cerebral palsy affects the motor pathways in the brain, individuals often experience involuntary muscle contractions.
 This can cause uncontrollable, stiff, or jerky movements.
 Although rare, some individuals experience the opposite effect: flaccid muscle tone.

 - Poor posture.
 Many individuals with CP experience poor posture due to abnormal muscle tone in their trunk.

 - Difficulties with coordination and balance.
 Poor coordination and balance are closely linked to cerebellum damage; however, abnormal muscle tone can also affect balance.

 Depending on how extensive damage to the brain is, the impact of primary conditions can range from mild to severe and affect various areas of the body.